scouten/ericscouten.dev/content/2024/iiw38/index.md

 toc = true
 +++

 This week I'm attending the 38th biannual **[Internet Identity Workshop](https://internetidentityworkshop.com),** which is one of the most valuable conferences I've encountered in any professional space.
 As the name might suggest, the topics are largely around how to express human and organizational identity in digital terms that respect privacy and security.
+When I attended the previous IIW last fall, [I wrote about it in real time](/2023/iiw.md) as the conference was in progress.
+That format worked well for me and received a lot of compliments, so I'm attempting it again this week.

 <!-- more -->

+## Why Am I Here?

+I'm part of a team at [Adobe](https://adobe.com) that is dedicated to helping content creators and content consumers establish genuine connections with each other.
+We do this through three organizations that we've helped to create:

+* **[Content Authenticity Initiative](https://contentauthenticity.org):** CAI is a community of media and tech companies, NGOs, academics, and others working to promote adoption of an open industry standard for content authenticity and provenance.
+The CAI does outreach, advocacy, and education around these open standards.
+Content Authenticity Initiative is also the name of the business unit of which I'm a part at Adobe through which we participate in all three of these organizations, develop open source and open standards, and guide implementation within Adobe's product and service suite.

+* **[Coalition for Content Provenance and Authenticity](https://c2pa.org):** C2PA is a technical standards organization which ddresses the prevalence of misleading information online through the development of technical standards for certifying the source and history (or provenance) of media content.

+* **[Creator Assertions Working Group](https://creator-assertions.github.io):** CAWG builds upon the work of the C2PA by defining additional assertions that allow content creators to express individual and organizational identity and intent about their content.

-In my work at [Adobe](https://adobe.com) I help define and implement the **[Content Authencity Initiative](https://contentauthenticity.org).** I recently published an article titled **[Content Authenticity 101](/2024/content-authenticity-101.md),** which explains the various organizations that I'm most involved with in this space.
+I recently published an article titled **[Content Authenticity 101](/2024/content-authenticity-101.md),** which explains these organizations and our motivations in more detail.

-We are particularly interested in enabling content creators to identify themselves as the creators of their content and credibly refute false claims of authorship on their behalf, which is why I am attending this conference for the third time.
-This is my first time attempting to describe it in real time as the conference proceeds.

 ## The Venue